CUNYTechPrep/eloquentjs-problems/README.md

-# Eloquent JavaScript Problem Tests
+# Eloquent JavaScript Problem Set

 This repository contains tests for the problems in chapters 4, 5, and 13 of the [Eloquent JavaScript](http://eloquentjavascript.net/index.html) book.
 The tests are written using the [Jest](https://facebook.github.io/jest/) testing framework.